-When coronary artery bypass graft occlusion is stated as being due to atherosclerosis (or atheroma) OR when it occurs one year or more after surgery, assign a code from I25.1- Atherosclerotic heart disease.

-When the cause of coronary artery bypass graft occlusion is not stated and occlusion occurs between one month and one year after surgery, seek clarification from the physician.
+- When coronary artery bypass graft occlusion is stated as being due to thrombosis OR when it occurs within one month of surgery, assign T82.8 Other complications of cardiac and vascular prosthetic devices, implants and grafts. - When coronary artery bypass graft occlusion is stated as being due to atherosclerosis (or atheroma) OR when it occurs one year or more after surgery, assign a code from I25.1- Atherosclerotic heart disease. - When the cause of coronary artery bypass graft occlusion is not stated and occlusion occurs between one month and one year after surgery, seek clarification from the physician.

-Example: The patient is admitted for occlusion of his previous saphenous vein CABG.
+• Example: The patient is admitted for occlusion of his previous saphenous vein CABG.
 The graft surgery was done almost six years previously.